Current Job opening

 Brief Project outline

-This multimodal approach using noninvasive human neuroimaging data along with detailed large-scale computational model will establish links between neurotransmitter imbalance in the organization of large-scale anticorrelated neural systems, cognition, and symptoms (broadly speaking cognitive impairment) associated with impaired cognition in humans.
-This study will be carried out in collaboration with National Brain Research Center which will be responsible along with the PI in carrying out fMRI data acquisition.
-Corresponding EEG component of the data acquisition will take place in the Center of Behaviour and Cognitive Sciences, University of Allahabad.
+This multimodal approach using noninvasive human neuroimaging data recording from the brain using fMRI, EEG/MEG along with detailed large-scale computational models will establish links between neurotransmitter imbalance in the organization of large-scale anticorrelated neural systems, cognition, and symptoms (broadly speaking cognitive impairment) associated with impaired cognition in humans.
+This study will be carried out in National Brain Research Center involving fMRI data acquisition primarily in the resting state and simple tasks from participants over a range of age groups.
+EEG/MEG component of the data acquisition will also take place at NBRC.

 - Basal Ganglia Subthalamic Nucleus (STN) is a subcortical neural substrate of exploratory decision-making behavior (In collaboration with IIT Madras)

 Basal Ganglia Circuits are traditionally characterized as subserving “Go” and No-Go” decisions in behavior.
 The role of indirect pathway (specifically, the role of subthalamic nucleus STN) in exploration has not been characterized so far, and the proposed empirical studies would be focusing on this aspect.
 This project requires setting up behavioral experiments, EEG acquisition, and analysis.
-We have 264 channel high-density EEG recording facility along with two different Eye tracking systems.
-This study will be carried out in collaboration with IIT Madras who would be largely responsible for building a large-scale computational model to explore empirical relationship based on underlying cortical-subcortical pathways.
+A possibility of collecting behavioral data inside the scanner.
+We have 64 channel EEG recording facility along with two different Eye tracking systems.
+This study will be carried out in collaboration with IIT Madras who would be largely responsible for building a large-scale computational model to explore the computational mechanisms underlying cortical-subcortical interactions.